IBM-ICP4D/Install_Precheck_CPD_v3/README.md

 ```
 yum install -y python-netaddr
 ```
-iperf3, a networking utility used in this script for checking the network bandwidth between the bastion and the master node listed at the TOP OF YOUR MASTER GROUP in your inventory file, can be installed on the bastion machine with:
+The iperf3, a networking utility used in this script for checking the network bandwidth between the bastion and the master node listed at the TOP OF YOUR MASTER GROUP in your inventory file, can be installed on the bastion machine with:
 ```
 yum install -y iperf3
 ```